jijiechen/fis-command-aspnet/Readme.md

 # fis-command-aspnet #

-ASP.NET server for previewing fis projects.
+ASP.NET server for previewing [fis projects](https://github.com/fex-team/fis).

+Fis, or Front-end Integrated Solution is a web front end framework from the Baidu front-end team, it helps developers and deploy engineers easier to test and publish assets.

+This asp.net server provider is an extension for fis to enable support for asp.net projects.
+It automatically starts iisexpress、DevServer or XSP with mono to serve the project in different environments.

 **Usage**

-  Usage: aspnet <command> [options]
+  Usage: fis aspnet <command> [options]

   Commands: